 For now, I am leading the initiative ANUKA, applied biodiversity, which seeks the optimization and adaptation of endemic microalgae of Ecuador in different media to reduce the presence of CO2 in the environment.
 This initiative was the winner of the Challenge of Urban Entrepreneurship Quito, managed by IMPAQTO and the Inter-American Development Bank.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET

-Pollution is not only an environmental issue, it is a matter of human development.
-We know that those who suffer most severely the consequences of climate change and environmental pollution are those who live in poverty or extreme poverty, marginal sectors of cities have a lower environmental quality, thus having an effect in their health, wellbeing, longevity; this is exacerbated by gender inequality.
+Pollution is not only an environmental issue; it is a matter of human development.
+We know that those who suffer most severely the consequences of climate change and environmental pollution are those who live in poverty or extreme poverty, marginal sectors of cities have lower environmental quality, thus affecting their health, wellbeing, longevity; this is exacerbated by gender inequality.
 My motivation to stay in the fight against climate change is the certainty that it is not impossible to live in a more fair and just city that tackles this environmental issues, I am convinced that future generations will have the opportunity to choose where to live without having to worry about the environmental quality as a condition of life.
 I believe that local solutions can change global life.